EV Company News For The Month Of October 2017

 BAIC is currently the number 2 selling electric car manufacturer in China with 15% market share and the global number 4, with 7% market share.

-No news this month from BAIC; however in September the BAIC EC-Series was the global number 1 selling electric car.
+No news this month from BAIC; however, in September, the BAIC EC-Series was the global number 1 selling electric car.

-Renault (OTC:RNSDF) / Nissan (OTCPK:NSANY) / Mitsubishi (OTCPK:MSBHY, OTCPK:MMTOF)
+Renault (OTC:RNSDF)/Nissan (OTCPK:NSANY)/Mitsubishi (OTCPK:MSBHY, OTCPK:MMTOF)

 Nissan is currently ranked number 5 for global electric car sales with 5% market share, and Renault is ranked global number 9 with 4% market share.
-Renault are ranked number 2 in Europe with 13% market share.
+Renault is ranked number 2 in Europe with 13% market share.
 The Renault Zoe is Europe's number 1 selling electric car in 2017 with 11% market share.

-On October 6 Reuters reported, "Renault expects electric cars and emerging markets to boost sales.
-Electric cars are “turning into a significant contributor to our performance while other automakers are just starting the journey”, Chief Executive Carlos Ghosn said on Friday."
+On October 6, Reuters reported, "Renault expects electric cars and emerging markets to boost sales.
+Electric cars are “turning into a significant contributor to our performance while other automakers are just starting the journey,” Chief Executive Carlos Ghosn said on Friday."

 Toyota (NYSE:TM)